gruz123/docker-openvpn/README.md

 - an EasyRSA CA key and certificate
 - a TLS auth key from HMAC security

-The OpenVPN server is started with the default run cmd of `ovpn_run`
+The OpenVPN server is started with the default run cmd of `run`

 The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume.
 It means that you can start another